Māris Verpakovskis

 Māris Verpakovskis (born 15 October 1979), is a Latvian retired professional footballer who played as a striker.
-He represented the Latvia national team at UEFA Euro 2004 and is the only Latvian player to score at the end stage of a major international football tournament.
+He played for the Latvia national team at UEFA Euro 2004 and is the only Latvian player to score at the end stage of a major international football tournament.

 Club career

 Latvia

 Born in Liepāja, Latvia, Verpakovskis started his career in hometown club FK Liepājas Metalurgs, for which he played from 1995 till 2001 and scored ten goals in 59 appearances.
 In 2001 Verpakovskis joined another Latvian side, Skonto Riga, where he scored 41 goals in 77 appearances.
-This period of time is known for being the peak of Verpakovskis's career.
-His performances were being recognized by many top European clubs, and in the late 2003 he signed a contract with the Ukrainian top team Dynamo Kyiv.
+This period of time is known for being the peak of Verpakovskis' career.
+His performances were being recognized by many top European clubs, and in late 2003 he signed a contract with the Ukrainian top team Dynamo Kyiv.

 Dynamo Kyiv

-Soon after joining, Verpakovskis quickly earned his spot in starting 11, scoring five goals in 11 appearances.
+Soon after joining, Verpakovskis quickly earned his spot in the starting 11, scoring five goals in 11 appearances.
 He scored his first UEFA Champions League goal against the Turkish club Trabzonspor, which helped Dynamo Kyiv qualify for the next round and later Verpakovskis also scored a goal against Real Madrid in the group stage, helping to earn a 2–2 draw in Kyiv.
 Verpakovskis scored a total of three goals in the Champions League.
-After being honored as the Dynamo Kyiv's best player of 2004 by team fans his career slowly started to decline, majorly due to a conflict with Dynamo's former coach Yozhef Sabo.
-From that time Verpakovkis had been loaned out for several seasons in a row, as his contract with Dynamo was still active.
+After being honored as Dynamo Kyiv's best player of 2004 by team fans his career slowly started to decline, majorly due to a conflict with Dynamo's former coach Yozhef Sabo.
+From that time Verpakovkis had been loaned out for several consecutive seasons, as his contract with Dynamo was still active.